aws-samples/aws-batch-genomics/doc/01-creating-docker-images.md

 # NOTE: The --no-include-email flag is only needed for docker version >17.06
 eval $(aws ecr get-login --no-include-email)

-# Create a ECR repository for Isaac, then copy the `repositoryUri` into a variable
+# Create a ECR repository for samtools_stats image, then copy the `repositoryUri` into a variable
 REPO_URI=$(aws ecr create-repository --repository-name samtools_stats \
   --output text --query "repository.repositoryUri")

-# NOTE: If the 'isaac' repository already exists, then query ECR for the `repositoryUri` instead like so:
+# NOTE: If the 'samtools_stats' repository already exists, then query ECR for the `repositoryUri` instead like so:
 REPO_URI=$(aws ecr describe-repositories \
   --repository-names samtools_stats \
   --output text --query "repositories[0].repositoryUri")